Factorizations of finite groups: Groups of order at most 100

 Let $|A|=4$.
-We can assume that $A$ is the minimal normal subgroup of $G$.
+We can assume that $A$ is a minimal normal subgroup of $G$.
 The factor group $G/A$ has a $(2,2,3)$-factorization.
-If moreover the factor group $G/A$ has a $(2,3,2)$-factorization, then by Lemma \ref{lemma_SimpleGeneral}(\ref{normal_subgroup}) the group $G$ possesses factorizations of the forms $(2,2,2,3,2)$ and $(2,2,3,2,2)$, so $G$ is multifold-factorizable.
+If, moreover, the factor group $G/A$ has a $(2,3,2)$-factorization, then by Lemma \ref{lemma_SimpleGeneral}(\ref{normal_subgroup}) the group $G$ possesses factorizations of the forms $(2,2,3,2,2)$ and $(2,2,2,3,2)$.
+Thus $G$ is multifold-factorizable.